oeuvars/Turquioaz/README.md

 ## Features
-- Extended authentication with forget password and reset password
+- Extended authentication with user verification, forget password and reset password
 - Choose your perfect car with filtration
 - Contact us to list your car for rent
 - Put the car on your wishlist for renting later